BahlulHasanli/AzNumSuffix/README.md

  ### [DEMO](https://codesandbox.io/s/thirsty-feynman-4um85?file=/src/azNumSuffix.js)

 # Usage
+Import like:

-Import like: `import azNumSuffix from "./azNumSuffix";` And use like: `azNumSuffix(value)`
+`import azNumSuffix from "./azNumSuffix";`

+And use like:

+`azNumSuffix(2020)`

-To concat another string like "il", "ay" add second parameter to function: `azNumSuffix(value)`
+To concat another string like "il", "ay" add second parameter to function:

+`azNumSuffix(value)`